 Most anti-viruses scan the files that you download to ensure that no malware is downloaded.
-They not only make your PC slower, they also affect your download speed significantly.
+They not only make your PC slower, but they also affect your download speed significantly.
 It is advised to list steam in the exceptions list so the antivirus can ignore Steam and its actions.

-- Click Windows button and in the search bar type “Windows defender”.
+- Click the Windows button and in the search bar type “Windows defender”.
 Among all the options, there will be an application named “Windows Defender Security Center”.
 Open it.

 - Upon opening, you will find a list of options available in the new window.
 Select the option “Virus and threat protection”.

 - Upon entering the menu, navigate to Virus and Threat Protection Settings.
 Windows may prompt you to allow the administrator access to use this feature.
 If so, press Yes.

 - After entering the required menu, you should search the window which says “Add or remove exclusions”.
 Click it and you will be navigated to a menu where you can add exclusions.
 You can exclude folders, extensions, and even files.
 In this case, we will exclude the whole Steam folder which is located in the directory you downloaded.